-8. You Can See Semi-Wild King Cheetah in Kapama Game Reserve
+8. You can see semi-wild king cheetahs in Kapama Game Reserve

 There is a Cheetah Conservation and Research Centre here that has successfully bred king cheetah, then released these animals into the reserve.
 These cheetahs now live in the wild although they do receive continual support to ensure they can survive.